qsymmachus/notes/machine-learning.md

     * This process is called __gradient descent__.

 __Step size__ is the size of the steps you take along your loss curve to zero in on the minimum.
-  * If your rate is too small, it takes to long to find the minimum.
+  * If your rate is too small, it takes too long to find the minimum.
   * If your rate is too big, you overshoot on either side of the minimum.
   * An ideal rate gets you to the minimum in the smallest number of steps.